Nero09/LSF-on-aws-cloud/README.md

 ![image](https://user-images.githubusercontent.com/40814113/236984672-7e90478b-7f2d-40cd-b6aa-e4b8145579b5.png)

-## Deployment:
+## You can select 1 of blew file systems to deploy
+## A.Deployment with EFS file system:
-1. Run 01-network.yaml via cloudformation, wait status create_complete
+1. Run 01-network.yaml via cloudformation, input stack name, choose 1 az, and keep other default.
+Wait status become "create_complete"

-2. Run 012-efs.yaml to create EFS shared file storage, wait status create_complete
+2. Run 012-efs.yaml to create EFS shared file storage, input stack name and keep other default.
+Wait status become "create_complete"

-3. Run 021-lsf-master-cn.yaml via cloudformation, wait status create_complete
+3. Run 021-lsf-master-cn.yaml via cloudformation, input stack name and choose your keypair, keep other default.
+Wait status become "create_complete"
   LSF software path are the S3 buckets where you locate your LSF software & licence.

-4. Run 031-dcv-login-server-cn.yaml via cloudformation, wait status create_complete
+4. Run 031-dcv-login-server-cn.yaml via cloudformation, input stack name and choose your keypair, keep other default.Wait status become "create_complete"

+In the Stack Failure Options, we recommend choosing **Preserve successfully provisioned resources**.
+This preserves the resources of the CloudFormation Stack instead of cleaning up stack on deployment failure, thereby facilitating debug.

+## B.Deployment with FSx for Lustre file system:
+1. Run 011-network-lustre.yaml via cloudformation, input stack name, choose 1 az, and keep other default.
+Wait status become "create_complete"

+2. Run 013-fsxforlustre.yaml to create EFS shared file storage, input stack name and keep other default.
+Wait status become "create_complete"

+3. Run 023-lsf-master-cn-lustre.yaml via cloudformation, input stack name and choose your keypair, keep other default.
+Wait status become "create_complete"
+  LSF software path are the S3 buckets where you locate your LSF software & licence.

+4. Run 033-dcv-login-server-cn-lustre.yaml via cloudformation, input stack name and choose your keypair, keep other default.Wait status become "create_complete"

 In the Stack Failure Options, we recommend choosing **Preserve successfully provisioned resources**.
 This preserves the resources of the CloudFormation Stack instead of cleaning up stack on deployment failure, thereby facilitating debug.